os-autoinst/os-autoinst-distri-opensuse/tools/pctools/README.md

 PUBLIC CLOUD TOOLS IMAGE
 ========================

-A Public Cloud Tools image is used for specific tests for azure, amazon, openstack, ec2 and google CSPs.
+The Public Cloud Tools image is a modified SLES image with a pre-installed and configured set of various cloud related tools intended for testing of Cloud Service Providers (CSP) within openQA.
+It includes various tools like command-line interfaces for Azure, Amazon, OpenStack and Google Compute Platform (GCP).
+This Dockerfile helps to automatically generate the requirements for those utilities.

 To generate such image, check the SUSE Confluence page [Public Cloud Tools Image](https://confluence.suse.com/pages/viewpage.action?spaceKey=qasle&title=Public+Cloud+Tools+Image).